syncfusion-content/blazor-docs/blazor/progress-button/native-event.md

 # Native Events in Blazor ProgressButton Component

-You can define the native event using on `event` attribute in component.
+You can define the native event using an `event` attribute in the component.
 The value of attribute is treated as an event handler.
-The event specific data will be available in event arguments.
+The event specific data will be available in the event arguments.

 The different event argument types for each event are,